fredrikaverpil/godoc.nvim/README.md

 > [!NOTE]
 >
-> The above configuration is an example configuration for Go.
-There are other
-> adapters and configurations for other languages too (please continue reading
-> for more details).
+> Currently only the "go" adapter is built in (and loaded by default), but
+> additional adapters could be implemented.

 ## Usage